CubicSalt/REDD/README.md

 # REDD
-The official code of REDD dataset, a spatially and temporally aligned RGB-Event dataset for multi-drone detection simulated in the CARLA environment.
+The REDD dataset is a spatially and temporally aligned RGB-Event dataset for multi-drone detection simulated in the CARLA environment.